 The NeuroAffective Relational Model™ (NARM™) is a powerful theoretical and clinical model for addressing complex trauma.

 There are currently very few therapeutic approaches designed specifically to address developmental trauma.
-With the ACEs Study, the Trauma-Informed Care movement, and the need for addressing complex trauma - including cultural and transgenerational trauma - as helping professionals we need to stay in front of this rapidly evolving field.
+With the ACEs Study, the Trauma-Informed Care movement, and the need for addressing complex trauma (CPTSD) - including cultural and transgenerational trauma - as helping professionals we need to stay in front of this rapidly evolving field.

-NARM is a perfect training for staying current and deepening your trauma-informed skills.
+NARM is an ideal training for staying current and deepening your trauma-informed skills.
 This cutting-edge model targets attachment, relational and developmental trauma, by working with the attachment patterns that cause life-long psychobiological symptoms and interpersonal difficulties.
 These early, unconscious patterns of disconnection deeply affect our identity, emotions, physiology, behavior and relationships.
 Learning how to work simultaneously with these diverse elements is a radical shift that has profound clinical implications for healing complex trauma.

 - Overview of NARM’s theoretical and clinical approach to attachment, relational and developmental trauma